aOdoom/healthcare-claims/README.md

 ## Overview

 This project analyzes healthcare claims data to identify where costs are concentrated and where the organization is losing money.
-The analysis examines spending by claim type, procedure codes, diagnosis codes, and member-level costs to surface actionable insights for executives.
+The analysis examines spending by claim type, procedure codes, diagnosis codes, and member-level costs.

 This project demonstrates skills in SQL (data querying, aggregation, filtering), R (ggplot2, dplyr), and healthcare data analysis.